Why It Is Done

 and prescription medicines you take.

-professional about any concerns you have regarding the need for vision tests,
+Talk to your doctor about any concerns you have regarding the need for vision tests,

 how they will be done, or what the results will mean.
 To help you understand